rognan/gradle-jlink-example/README.md

 # JLink example

-    Use gradle to create a minimal runtime image using JLink & Java 11.
+    Use gradle to create a minimal runtime image using JLink.

 Build & Run: